 Throughout NBA history, there have been some unbelievable players, iconic performances, and even some ludicrous fines handed out.
 Yet, there have been some amazing things that oftentimes don't get the attention and credit they deserve.
 Pregame rituals certainly top that list.

 From superstars to prominent bench players, every NBA hooper has something unique to help them get ready for each game.
 Some are hilarious.
 A few are legendary.
-Others are just downright crazy, like Boston Celtics legend Bill Russell vomiting before games or Jason Terry sleeping in his opponent’s shorts the night before he played or Hall of Fame center Shaquille O’Neal fake bowling in the locker room and after pregame introductions when he played for the Phoenix Suns.
+Others are just downright crazy, like Boston Celtics legend Bill Russell vomiting before games or Jason Terry sleeping in his opponent's shorts the night before he played, Oklahoma City Thunder All-Star guard Russell Westbrook dancing, or Hall of Fame center Shaquille O'Neal fake bowling in the locker room and after pregame introductions when he played for the Phoenix Suns.

 Not impressed yet?
 There are countless examples to choose from, but for good luck, let's take a look at the seven coolest and unforgettable pregame rituals by NBA players of all time.